DanialArab/Docker/README.md

         john : john artists developers

-        groupadd devs # to create a group groups john # to view the groups for john groupmod # to modify a group
+to delete a group:

-        groupdel # to delete a group
+        groupdel group_name # to delete a group

 <a name="21"></b>